AnarDevJourney/ByteStore/README.md

 💬 Product reviews and ratings

-- Adding review and comment: Users can add their review and ideas about product
+- Adding rating and comment: Users can add their rating and ideas about product

 👨‍💼 Admin